Architectural Rendering Retrospective: 1998 to 2020

 A rendering of a mixed-use proposal for Curry Architects.
 Workflow was Sketchup to Maxwell Render, then lots of touch-up in Photoshop for windows, sky, and groundplane elements.
 Most of the trees are "billboards" - custom painted in Photoshop and placed as 2d elements in the Sketchup model.

-Part of a series of renderings showing the design of additions to a senior living community for KDA Architects.
+Part of a series of renderings showing additions to a senior living community for KDA Architects.
 Modeled in Sketchup, rendered in Maxwell Render, with liberal amounts of Photoshop for the finishing touches.

 A blend of aerial photograph and 3d rendering along with lots of Photoshop cut and paste to create this expanded view of a campus plan for Germantown Academy, for WRT Architects.

 One of the most "photo-realistic" projects undertaken thus far.
 Since the project was initiated in winter, the client was only able to provide a photo of a partly snow-covered Pittsburgh.
 The waterfront development was added on the left, modeled in Sketchup and rendered in Maxwell Render.
 Trees and ground plane were retouched to remove snow and create a "summertime" rendering.

 A project for Mills + Schnoering Architects, updating a historic playhouse in New Hope, PA.
 This rendering was created from a blend of Sketchup model, photos of the site, as well as some Photoshop magic to bring it all together.

 A rendering of a Hudson Valley NY mixed-use development for LRK Architects.
 This was a pretty strait forward rendering technically (Sketchup model, Maxwell Render, Photoshop), but it allowed me the opportunity to help on the design of the storefronts and signage elements to fill out the view from a rough massing.